KUMARANTR/hello-php/README.md

-# hello-php
+# Hello-PHP
-just a sample small code in php
+Just a sample small code in php